How to articles for the Graphics pipeline

 Demonstrates how to create a state object using any of the state object classes: BlendState, DepthStencilState, RasterizerState, or SamplerState.

-Demonstrates how to draw 3D primitives using lines and triangles arranged as strips or lists.
+- Drawing 3D Primitives using Lists or Strips - Demonstrates how to draw 3D primitives using lines and triangles arranged as strips or lists.

-Demonstrates how to load and render a model using the MonoGame Content Pipeline.
+- How to render a Model using a Basic Effect - Demonstrates how to load and render a model using the MonoGame Content Pipeline.
 It is assumed that an existing Windows game project is loaded in MonoGame.

 -